 Festivities leading up to Christmas, including Inmaculada and Dia de Santa Lucia, dominate December.
 January begins with Three Kings Day celebrations and the Tamborrada drumming festival in San Sebastian.
 February is carnival month, and the biggest events are in Cadiz and the Canary Islands.

 The entire country slowly begins to warm in March.
 Spring is an ideal time to visit the central regions of Castilla and Andalusia, the Mediterranean Coast and the Balearic Islands where temperatures go from mild in March to hot in May.
-The rest of the country enjoys temperate weather with occasional cool days and wet weather.
+The rest of the country enjoys temperate weather with occasional cool days and rain.

 Although summer in Spain is hot, it is the country's busiest tourist season.
 It’s particularly warm in central cities like Madrid and Seville, where temperatures reach up to 113 degrees Fahrenheit.
-Many places are closed at this time, especially in August, but major tourist attractions, museums, and art galleries will still be open.
+Many places are closed at this time, especially in August, but major tourist attractions, museums and art galleries will still be open.

 Spain’s coasts are the most popular places in the summer.
 Touristy areas such as Costa del Sol, Costa Brava and Costa Blanca will be full of foreigners while some of the more out-of-the-way beaches in Galicia and Oviedo are popular with Spaniards.
 Barcelona experiences cooler temperatures but is also more humid.
 This is the best time of year to visit the northern regions of Spain, when cool temperatures average around 70 degrees Fahrenheit.

 The running of the bulls in Pamplona takes place during the San Fermin Festival in July.
 August sees the Feria de Malaga, Andalusia’s biggest summer festival, and the raucous Tomatina Tomato Festival, billed as the “world’s biggest food fight” and held in Bunol, near Valencia.